Shopify/cli/packages/cli/README.md

 ```
 USAGE
-  $ shopify theme language-server [--no-color] [--verbose] [-d]
+  $ shopify theme language-server [--no-color] [--verbose] [--dev-preview]

 FLAGS
-  -d, --dev-preview  Use the dev preview version of theme check
+  --dev-preview  Use the dev preview version of theme check
                  Applies the typescript implementation of theme check to the theme
   --no-color     Disable color output.
   --verbose      Increase the verbosity of the logs.

 DESCRIPTION
   Start a Language Server Protocol server.